Lawsuit Investigation: Did Wells Fargo Send Illegal Notice of Default Letters?

 Why Might the Loan Acceleration Letters Be Illegal?

-In the letters at issue, Wells Fargo suggests that it will accelerate a homeowner’s mortgage loan and/or initiate foreclosure proceedings if they fail to fully cure their default by a particular deadline.
+The attorneys believe that in the letters at issue, Wells Fargo may represent that it will accelerate a homeowner’s mortgage loan and/or initiate foreclosure proceedings if they fail to fully cure their default by a particular deadline.
 If Wells Fargo accelerates a loan, the borrower must immediately pay the entire amount of the mortgage.

-However, attorneys believe Wells Fargo may have no intention of taking the measures represented in its letters.
+However, the attorneys suspect that Wells Fargo may have no intention of taking the measures represented in its letters.
 Rather, it’s possible that the mortgage servicer may have made false and misleading threats to intimidate borrowers into paying their delinquent balances, even if such payments are beyond what’s necessary for the homeowner to avoid acceleration or save their home from foreclosure.

 Attorneys are now investigating whether Wells Fargo made false statements to borrowers in violation of the Fair Debt Collection Practices Act (FDCPA), a federal law prohibiting debt collectors from using false representations or deceptive means in an attempt to collect debt from consumers.
 It is also illegal under the FDCPA for a debt collector to threaten to take action it does not intend to take.